bharthos/AirScanAI/README.md

 # 🌫️ AirScanAI: Air Quality Analysis & Prediction for Indian Cities

-**AirScanAI** is an end-to-end data science project that analyzes daily air quality metrics across major Indian cities and builds predictive models to understand air pollution patterns.
-From cleaning raw data to visualizing trends and developing machine learning models, this project delivers an insightful look into the urban airscape of India.
+**AirScanAI** is a full-stack data science project designed to analyze and predict air quality trends across major Indian cities.
+Leveraging a rich dataset of pollutants and environmental metrics, the project cleans, visualizes, and models air pollution behavior using both local and cloud-based tools.

 ---